JCoreMS/AVDAlerts/README.md

 ```
 Reference: [Tenant deployments with ARM templates](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-to-tenant?tabs=azure-cli)

 This is used for deployment at the Tenant level with resources related to AVD spread across MULTIPLE subscriptions.
 You will need the appropriate Azure PowerShell modules installed and the deployment ability at the Tenant level.
+The script includes adding the above role assignment for deployment.
 [DeployToTenant.PS1](./deployEnterprise/scripts/DeployToTenant.ps1)

 **See [PostDeployment](./PostDeploy.md) for next steps to enable and view alerts.**